-Description of the 2014 Cash Bonuses
+Description of the 2015 Cash Bonuses

 Non-equity awards consist of an annual cash bonus opportunity pursuant to the Annual Performance Bonus Plan, which was originally approved by stockholders in 1994 and was most recently re-approved by stockholders in 2013.
 The target bonus amount is set by the Compensation Committee, which also adopts target performance metrics.
-For 2014, the Compensation Committee selected revenue and net income as the metrics to emphasize both top line and bottom line performance and eliminate the duplication of metrics under the Annual Performance Bonus Plan and the Stock Incentive Plan.
-For 2014, the target metric for revenue was \$4.57 billion (an increase of 8% over 2013) and for net income was \$285 million (an increase of 13% over 2013).
-Target bonuses for 2014 were set at the same amounts as 2013 target bonuses without increase.
-For 2014, each individual's actual bonus was determined by weighing 20% to the ratio of actual revenue to target revenue and 80% to the ratio of actual net income to target net income.
+For 2015, the Compensation Committee selected revenue and net income as the metrics to emphasize both top line and bottom line performance and eliminate the duplication of metrics under the Annual Performance Bonus Plan and the Stock Incentive Plan.
+For 2015, the target metric for revenue was \$5.187 billion (an increase of 10.5%) over 2014) and for net income was \$356 million (an increase of 16.5% over 2014).
+Target bonuses for 2015 were set at the same amounts as 2014 target bonuses without increase.
+For 2015, each individual's actual bonus was determined by weighting 20% to the ratio of actual revenue to target revenue and 80% to the ratio of actual net income to target net income.
 (For example, if actual revenue had been 80% of target revenue and actual net income had been 90% of target net income, then each executive would have received 88% of his target bonus.)
-However, no bonus can exceed the lesser of twice the target bonus or \$9,000,000 and no bonus would be paid to any executive if actual net income for 2014 were less than zero.
+However, no bonus can exceed the lesser of twice the target bonus or \$9,000,000 and no bonus would be paid to any executive if actual net income for 2015 were less than zero.
 The Compensation Committee has the discretion to reduce any bonus within limits specified in the plan, but has no discretion to increase any bonus above the amount that would be determined by the formula.
-Bonuses are subject to the Company's Clawback Policy, which is available at the Company's website at www.roberthalf.com in the "Corporate Governance" section under the "Investor Center" tab.
-The measurement period for the grants appearing in the table was the 2014 calendar year (which is also the Company's fiscal year), so the actual final bonuses pursuant to this plan have been determined and are reported in the Summary Compensation Table in the "Non-Equity Incentive Plan Compensation" column.
-For 2014, the target revenue and net income were \$4.57 billion and \$285 million, respectively, and the actual revenue and net income were \$4.70 billion and \$306 million, respectively.
-As a result, actual bonuses for 2014 were equal to 106% of target bonuses.
+Bonuses are subject to the Company's Clawback Policy, which is available at the Company's website at www.roberthalf.com in the "Corporate Governance" section under the "About Us/Investor Center" tab.
+The measurement period for the grants appearing in the table was the 2015 calendar year (which is also the Company's fiscal year), so the actual final bonuses pursuant to this plan have been determined and are reported in the Summary Compensation Table in the "Non-Equity Incentive Plan Compensation" column.
+For 2015, the target revenue and net income were \$5.187 billion and \$356 million, respectively, and the actual revenue and net income were \$5.1 billion and \$357.8 million, respectively.
+As a result, actual bonuses for 2015 were equal to 99.96 % of target bonuses.

-Description of the 2014 Performance Share Grants
+Description of the 2015 Performance Share Grants

 Since 2004, stock awards to executive officers have consisted exclusively of performance share grants made pursuant to the Stock Incentive Plan, which plan was approved by the stockholders in 2005 and was most recently re-approved by stockholders in 2014.
-Each of the 2014 grants was made subject to (1) reduction based on earnings per share for 2014, (2) reduction or increase based on TSR for the period from January 1, 2014, through December 31, 2016, and (3) time vesting.